 6. It’s clear in fairy tales who’s good and who’s evil

-Fairy tales characters are either good, evil, or neutral.
+Fairy tale characters are either good, evil, or neutral.
 There is no room for a complicated hero who has good and bad sides.

 Remember, fairy tales originated in orally told stories.
 You can’t flip back to the previous chapter when the story is told live.
 So it needs to be very clear for all listeners who is the hero and the villain.

 7. Fairy tales are detached from time and place

 Once upon a time, far, far away in a distant country…